mezera/mrQ/README.md

 2. Each scan needs to be acquired with slab inversion on GE scanner’s should change the scanner default by editing the a_gzrf0 cv: a_gzrf0=0
 3. Use fat suppression.
 Fat suppression should be special-spectral to avoid any slice-selective imperfections.
 Note: This is the default with GE scanners when slices are less than 4mm thick.

+##Scanner dicom types##
+The mrQ software was built around GE dicoms.
+It is possible that different vendors have different conventions in saving dicom information (e.g., header information, data ordering).

+We are currently working on making the code compatible with different vendor’s dicom conventions.
+Please let us know if you experience any issues with reading dicoms when using the software.

 ##Data organization##
 ####Follow these guidelines when organizing your data:####